 Are moisture-wicking fabrics all they are hyped up to be?
 Three average athletes and one outdoor worker take the test.

 Chances are, you’ve heard some hype about moisture-wicking fabrics.
-Often used to make athletic apparel, workout-wear, and business polo shirts, manufacturers claim these performance fabrics can help keep you dry and comfortable by wicking away sweat.
+Often used to make athletic apparel, workout-wear, beach wear, and business polo shirts, manufacturers claim these performance fabrics can help keep you dry and comfortable by wicking away sweat.
 But can fabric really do that?

 - Most wicking fabrics are made from polyester or polyester blends.
 Polyester can only hold a small amount of moisture (.4 percent) compared to cotton, which can hold up to 7 percent.